mozilla/MozDef/docs/source/usage.rst

 Alerts
 ******

-Alerts are generally implemented as Elastic Search searches, or realtime examination of the incoming message queues.
+Alerts are implemented as Elastic Search searches.
 MozDef provides a plugin interface to allow open access to event data for enrichment, hooks into other systems, etc.

 Incident handling